coldbox-modules/cbgithub/README.md

 To run the tests, first copy the `.env.example` file to `.env` and fill out the required properties.
 This is used to test against the actual GitHub api without persisting any changes.
 Additionally, some of the tests require 2-factor authentication to be turned off.
 (Don't worry, we fully support 2-factor authentication!)

+## Compatibility

+This project has been tested against Adobe ColdFusion 11+ and Lucee 4.5+ servers.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):